 JAMES R. CERVONE SOCIAL STUDIES SCHOLARSHIP

 This $500 scholarship is to be awarded to an ICCP student who demonstrates a passion for Social Studies, an engagement in world and national politics and a stellar work ethic.
-Character and relationships with peers and faculty with also be considered when evaluating candidates.
+Character and relationships with peers and faculty will also be considered when evaluating candidates.
 Candidates must have taken Social Studies electives.
 This award shall not be based on highest grade point.
 No applications.
 Student must be an ICCP Freshman, Sophomore or Junior.
 Award shall be paid to ICCP towards student’s tuition, expenses or fees.

-To honor Julie’s memory, her family has established this one-year full tuition scholarship to be awarded to an incoming IC Catholic Prep freshman that shows a dedication and love of the performing arts.
+To honor Julie’s memory, her family has established this one-year $2500 tuition scholarship to be awarded to an incoming IC Catholic Prep Freshman that shows a dedication and love of the performing arts.
 Click HERE for the application and to learn more about Julie.
 You must submit a completed application to the ICCP Main Office per the instructions on the form in order to be considered.
 A committee will review all applications, taking into consideration all materials submitted.
 All applicants will receive written notification regarding the scholarship awarded.

 TERRY DOHERTY MEMORIAL SCHOLARSHIP

 The Terry Doherty Memorial Scholarship has been established to provide financial assistance and reward young artists of outstanding aptitude and promise in the visual arts.